PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Software design and structure

 \subsubsection{Generator Modeling}

-Generators models follow common practices well established in the literature \cite{kundur1994power, milano2010power}.
+The synchronous machine generator models follow common practices well established in the literature \cite{kundur1994power, milano2010power} on variable sharing and decomposition.
 The machine model in \texttt{PSID.jl} benefits from the existing standardization in generator models already implemented in most software solutions based on the underlying physics of the generator.
-Figure \ref{fig:gen_metamodel} depicts component levels used in \texttt{PSID.jl} to describe synchronous generators where each generator is defined by a machine model, an excitation circuit and associated controls (\ac{AVR} and \ac{PSS}), a shaft model, and a prime mover.
+Supplemental Information Fig. 1 depicts component levels used in \texttt{PSID.jl} to describe synchronous generators, where each generator is defined by a machine model, an excitation circuit and associated controls (\ac{AVR} and \ac{PSS}), a shaft model, and a prime mover.

-The metamodel in Fig. \ref{fig:gen_metamodel} also allows the implementation of the initialization routine for generators described in \cite{milano2010power}.
+The synchronous machine metamodel allows the implementation of the initialization routine for generators described in \cite{milano2010power} and shown in Fig. \ref{fig:synch_init}.
+In this proceedure, we take the power flow solution, initialize the